Usher Syndrome Research

 Finding treatments and a cure is not a matter of if, but when

 The Usher Syndrome Society is dedicated to finding treatments and a cure for all types of Usher syndrome.
-To date, we have donated over $2 Million to research efforts in labs around the world focused on advancing critical hearing and vision research related to Usher syndrome.
+To date, we have committed over $3.5 Million to research efforts in labs around the world focused on advancing critical hearing and vision research related to Usher syndrome.

 Usher Syndrome Society (USS) Translational Research Grants